prajnyanam/shunya/README.md

      ```bash
      ./rundev.sh
      ```
+      - The script accepts the following flags:
+         - `--root`: Logs you in with sudo permissions if you want to play with the image.
+         - `--dev`: Use this when you want to run the images that was built using `./docker/build.sh`.

 3. **Verify NVIDIA Integration**
    - Check that you can run `nvidia-smi` inside the Docker container to confirm that the NVIDIA setup is working correctly.